AlexGustafsson/drop/README.md

 # Build for production
 yarn build
-# Build in watch mode (builds on change)
+# Build in development mode on each change
 yarn build:watch

 ## Serving

-# Serve the application using the Python 3 http.server module
+# Serve the built application
 yarn serve

-# Build in watch mode and serve the application
+# Build in watch mode and serve the application continously with automatic reload
 yarn dev

-## Testing

-# Run tests available in Node
-yarn test:node
-# Build browser-based tests in watch mode
-yarn build:test
-# Build browser-based tests in watch mode and serve them
-# Visit http://localhost/dist/test/ to run the tests
-yarn dev:test
 ```

-It's often easiest to build the frontend in watch mode using `yarn build:watch` and then use the server to serve the application with `./build/drop serve`.
+Some features such as the Worker-based file upload does not work in Safari or Firefox when using the `yarn dev` command as these platforms have varying support for ECMAScript modules.
+To test in these browser, it may be easier to use `yarn build:watch` and run the go server to serve the files.

+In other cases, `yarn dev` will work well and automatically point to the API running on the standard port for the server.

 #### Server